Writing Program

 2. Business

-iii.
-One (1) “wild card” document reflecting an element of the student’s communication development.
-This document can be written, oral (recording/video), or visual in nature; the only requirement is that it be able to be shared in digital form.
-While the length of the wild card item is not prescribed, we encourage students to remember that readers will be assessing a large number of portfolios.
+3. One (1) “wild card” document reflecting an element of the student’s communication development.
+This document can be written, oral (recording/video), or visual in nature; the only requirement is that it is sharable in digital form.
+It is expected that this portfolio element will also be drawn from work completed for a class taken during a student’s first two years.

 Core 10 Essay Requirements